Use the quick links below to find answers to your questions about applying for a Community Grant:

 Who makes the funding decisions?

-The Foundation's board of directors, which is comprised of executives of Alliant Energy Corporation and its subsidiaries, approves all grant awards.
-The decisions of the board are final.
+The Foundation board of directors, which is comprised of executives of Alliant Energy Corporation approves all budgets and any grants of $10,000 or more.

 How can I improve my chances of receiving a grant?